MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-tpm.md

 For each standard user two thresholds apply.
 Exceeding either threshold will prevent the standard user from sending a command to the TPM that requires authorization.

-This value is the maximum number of authorization failures each standard user may have before the user is not allowed to send commands requiring authorization to the TPM.
+This value is the maximum number of authorization failures each standard user may have before the user isn't allowed to send commands requiring authorization to the TPM.

-The Standard User Lockout Total Threshold value is the maximum total number of authorization failures all standard users may have before all standard users are not allowed to send commands requiring authorization to the TPM.
+The Standard User Lockout Total Threshold value is the maximum total number of authorization failures all standard users may have before all standard users aren't allowed to send commands requiring authorization to the TPM.

 The TPM is designed to protect itself against password guessing attacks by entering a hardware lockout mode when it receives too many commands with an incorrect authorization value.
-When the TPM enters a lockout mode it is global for all users including administrators and Windows features like BitLocker Drive Encryption.
+When the TPM enters a lockout mode it's global for all users including administrators and Windows features like BitLocker Drive Encryption.
 The number of authorization failures a TPM allows and how long it stays locked out vary by TPM manufacturer.
 Some TPMs may enter lockout mode for successively longer periods of time with fewer authorization failures depending on past failures.
 Some TPMs may require a system restart to exit the lockout mode.
 Other TPMs may require the system to be on so enough clock cycles elapse before the TPM exits the lockout mode.

 An administrator with the TPM owner password may fully reset the TPM's hardware lockout logic using the TPM Management Console (tpm.msc).
 Each time an administrator resets the TPM's hardware lockout logic all prior standard user TPM authorization failures are ignored; allowing standard users to use the TPM normally again immediately.

-If this value is not configured, a default value of 4 is used.
+If this value isn't configured, a default value of 4 is used.

-A value of zero means the OS will not allow standard users to send commands to the TPM which may cause an authorization failure.
+A value of zero means the OS won't allow standard users to send commands to the TPM which may cause an authorization failure.
 <!-- StandardUserAuthorizationFailureIndividualThreshold_Name-Description-End -->

 <!-- StandardUserAuthorizationFailureIndividualThreshold_Name-Editable-Begin -->